storks-amsterdam/vu-robotics-ros2/README.md

     ```bash
     ros2 launch franka_gazebo_bringup visualize_franka_robot.launch.py
     ```
 You should see two windows open: RViz (visualizer) and Gazebo (simulator).
+Note that Gazebo may take a while to load the first time, and it could be obscured by other windows.
+Please take a screenshot of the result for your submission.

+You can close all windows and stop the program by pressing `Ctrl+C` in the terminal.

 ---

-## Part 2: ROS 2 Workspace
+## Part 2: ROS 2 Publisher-Subscriber Tutorial (Python)

+This tutorial, adapted from the official ROS 2 documentation, guides you through creating a simple publisher and subscriber showing the decoupled communication between a publisher and subscriber via topics managed by the ROS 2 middleware.

+### About ROS 2 Workspaces (don't run this)

-A ROS2 workspace is somewhat similar to a virtual envrinoment, it is a directory where you could work on the development of individual project, build, modify and install ROS 2 packages locally.
-One could have multiple workspaces but it could only be sourced one at a time to make its packages available in your terminal environment.
+A ROS2 workspace is somewhat similar to a virtual environment; it is a directory where you can work on the development of individual project packages, build, modify and install ROS 2 packages locally.
+You can have multiple workspaces but only one can be sourced at a time to make its packages available in your terminal environment.
 The building of different packages and their dependencies is handled by the build tool `colcon`.

-### The workspace structure
+#### The workspace structure

 After being built, a standard ROS 2 workspace normally has the following directory
 ```bash